A charity fundraising expedition for 'The Silver Line'

 BE PART OF THE ADVENTURE

 To share the experience with everyone, I will have an active map of Antarctica loaded on my website to show my position throughout the expedition via my tracking beacon.
-I will also be making where possible, a quick blog update on events and posting a photo or two once a week during the expedition.
+I will also be making where possible, a quick blog update on events and posting a photo or two once a week during the journey.

 By the way… if you don’t see me move for a few days, call someone :)